 How do you compare 2 portfolios?
 Of course, you can use the Expected Value metric to compare these 2 portfolios.
 But 'expected value' cannot be used confidently to compare 2 portfolios or random variables all the time.
-Stochastic Dominance is a very strong set of rules that can be used to rank random variables.

 - FSD = First Order Stochastic Dominance.

 - DD = Deterministic Dominance

 Here is an example view of the Stochastic Dominance Panel where A, B, C are various Actions.

 According to Wikipedia, Random variable A has first-order stochastic dominance over random variable B if, for any outcome x, A gives at least as high a probability of receiving at least x as does B, and for some x, A gives a higher probability of receiving at least x.
 In notation form, for all x